isurfer21/moonbit-wasm-runner/README.md

 # moonbit-wasm-runner

-A lightweight CLI tool to run **MoonBit‑generated WebAssembly modules** using [Wasmtime](https://wasmtime.dev).
+A flexible CLI tool to run **MoonBit‑generated WebAssembly modules** using [Wasmtime](https://wasmtime.dev).
-It supports interactive prompts, custom function invocation, argument passing (integers, floats, strings), and verbose logging for debugging.
+It supports interactive prompts, custom function invocation, argument passing with **type annotations or autodetection**, and verbose logging for debugging.

 ---